Tsiompanis/BasicNeuralNet/README.md

 # Basic Neural Network implementation in C++

 **About:** A program to create, train, test, and export artificial Neural Networks.
+(Note: this repository is not complete)

 ## How to use: